novix-sa/Pyplan/docs/User Guide/Introduction.md

 The enterprise version of Pyplan is installed on a server or provided as a service through Amazon Elastic Cloud.
 In this section it is explored the app architecture and how to administer users regarding security and resources.

 ### Tutorials, Examples and Demos
-In the Public folder that you can access through the File Manager, you will find many Pylan models gropu tutorials that will explain **"How to"** do many things.
+In the Public folder that you can access through the File Manager, you will find many Pylan models grouped as Tutorials, Examples and Demos.
+Tutorials are basic examples that illustrate how Pyplan natively handles and interact Python objects. tutorials that will explain **"How to"** do many things.
 The Examples are intended to demonstrate what is possible to do.
 It is up to you to go through its code to understand how to adapt or reuse any piece of code in your own project.